 1. Healthy Ecosystems: Native plants strengthen entire ecosystems!
 Think of a healthy ecosystem as a healthy web of life.
 Native plants host an enormous variety of beneficial insects that feed beneficial insects, caterpillars, birds, and wildlife.
 Don't be afraid of bugs in your garden - they're essential for healthy ecosystems.
 For instance, it can take thousands upon thousands of caterpillars to feed one family of songbirds!

 2. Healthy Pollinators: Native plants are essential for the survival of pollinators, such as bees, butterflies, and hummingbirds.
+Since wildlife and native plants have evolved together for so long, many pollinators require specific host plants to survive - the most famous example being Monarch Butterflies and Milkweed plants.
 One of the most enjoyable parts of gardening is watching these winged visitors flying in our garden.
 Pollinators are also essential for the production of the fruits and vegetables we all need to be healthy.

 3. Healthy Soils: Native plants and beneficial insects help to keep soils balanced and healthy.
 In turn, this keeps pests, plant diseases, and harmful invasive species at bay.
 Healthy soils also help contribute to clean water and clean air.